 It’s a great drill and has sufficient power and speed for most jobs except for when you need to use larger hole cutters or other similar bits.
 In that case, I’d have to recommend a corded drill, as cordless drills tend to get drained quickly when attempting to cut large holes using hole saw type attachments.

 Basic specs you need to know:

 - Variable-speed with reverse switch

 - Chuck type: keyless

 - Chuck size: fits 1/32-3/8″ bits

-- Clutch: 24-position including locked position for drill bits
+- Clutch: 24-position including a locked position for drill bits

 - Weight: 3 lbs 1 oz

-- Battery type: 18V NiCd multiple-cell with locking easy-release tab on drill
+- Battery type: 18V NiCd multiple-cell with locking easy-release tab on the drill

 - Drill torque: 115 in-lbs

 - Features a built-in bit snap-in holder near the base

 If you’re not familiar with how a clutch works I’ll explain: a clutch is a great feature to prevent the drill from using excessive force past a certain point while in use.

 For example, I normally set mine to position 1 (marked by a screw symbol) to ensure I don’t strip screws when I’m driving them into wood or other materials.
 For drilling holes I sometimes set it to the “locked” position (indicated by a drill bit symbol) to make sure the clutch can hold it without popping due to the large amount of force needed to drill holes.

 The keyless chuck works well and fits drill bits up to 3/8″.
 It’s easy to use.
 You tighten or release bits by hand by turning the black collar pictured in the middle while holding the silver chuck section.